kundeng/roocode-workspace/README.md

    If this is your first time setting up the project, start by entering the command `initialize memory bank` in RooCode chat.
 This will automatically create a folder named `memory_bank` in your repository and generate necessary files within it.

 7. **Continue Development**
-   Proceed with your project development as desired.
+   Proceed with your project development as desired while using the implemented modes.
 The memory bank will automatically update to reflect changes in your project.

 8. **Force Synchronization**
    At any point, you can type `Update Memory Bank` or `UMB` in RooCode chat to manually synchronize the session’s information with the memory bank.
 This ensures continuity across sessions or before switching modes.